awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-greengrass-deploy-components.md

 # Deploy Components to Your Device<a name="edge-greengrass-deploy-components"></a>

+Deploy your components with the AWS IoT console or with the AWS CLI\.

 ## To deploy your components \(console\)<a name="collapsible-section-gg-deploy-console"></a>

 Deploy your AWS IoT Greengrass components with the AWS IoT console\.